NikkiBytes/NIBL/README.md

-# Workflows for the Neuropsychology of Ingestive Behavior Lab @  UNC Chapel Hill
+# Neuropsychology of Ingestive Behavior Lab (NIBL) @  UNC Chapel Hill
-Currently this repo contains: <br>
- -fmriprep Singularity container instructions for HPC <br>
-  -BIDS-validator Singularity container <br>
-  *currently located in Eric Data under /Experiments
+This repository contains the workflows for the various studies done at the lab.
+Currently this includes preprocessing pipelines and will hold any future processes.

+The /Experiments folder contains the labs, and their unique workflows, with README files. **This is where you will find detailed explanation for the Singularity containers.**

+The /Osirix_Scrape folder contains scripts used to grab all subjects from an experiment and transfer them to RENCI